The Ultimate Packing List for an Extended Trip in New Zealand

 What clothes to pack for New Zealand

 The key is to pack as light as possible!
 Remember, there are laundry machines in most types of budget accommodation around New Zealand, so you there is no need to pack 10 of the same item.
 Picking clothing for different scenarios that you will see yourself in New Zealand is a good place to start when approaching the mammoth task of choosing clothes to pack for New Zealand.
-For an extended trip in New Zealand, such as a year, we recommend packing clothes for the first couple of seasons that you will be arriving in New Zealand.
+For an extended trip to New Zealand, such as a year, we recommend packing clothes for the first couple of seasons that you will be arriving in New Zealand.
 You will get the opportunity to swap clothes with other backpackers or go to secondhand stores (op-shops) to save money on clothing yet updating your wardrobe.
 All in all, pack for the scenarios; pack for the season.
 Here are some examples:

 Clothes for lengthy travels/sleeping in

 Whether it’s the flight to and from New Zealand, a long drive or bus ride, you will want some comfortable clothing.
 Try sweat pants, leggings, shorts, t-shirts, hoodies or sneakers/jandals.
-You can also use these items to sleep in (although no one will judge you if you want to bring your favourite whale pajamas.
+You can also use these items to sleep in (although no one will judge you if you want to bring your favourite whale pyjamas.